-Section 6.
-With respect to employees other than Corrections Activities Specialists, at no time, including during institutional lockdown, drills, or limited states of emergencies, will such employees be assigned to duties on the cell block not normally performed by employees in their job classification, duties routinely done by Corrections Officers which require inmate supervision, or maintenance, janitorial or farm duties normally performed by inmates.
-They may be assigned non-teaching related duties consistent with institution needs, however, assigned duties shall not be outside the scope of the initial staff training provided to them at the 3 week orientation training held at the Department of Corrections Training Academy and the yearly Department of Corrections training requirements.
+Section 5.
+At no time, including during institutional lockdown, drills, or limited states of emergencies, will employees be assigned to duties on the cell block not normally performed by employees in their job classification, duties routinely done by Corrections Officers which require inmate supervision, or maintenance, janitorial or farm duties normally performed by inmates.
+They may be assigned other duties consistent with institution needs, however, assigned duties shall not be outside the scope of the initial staff training provided to them at the Basic Training held at the Department of Corrections Training Academy and the yearly Department of Corrections training requirements.
 Assignments are to be consistent with all other institutional treatment and non-custody staff which has received the same level of training.

-The parties will also meet and discuss at each institution during contract year 2013-14 to develop a list of duties and responsibilities appropriate for assignment to staff during lockdown situations.
+The parties will also meet and discuss at each institution as necessary to develop a list of duties and responsibilities appropriate for assignment to staff during lockdown situations.
 These duties shall be available for assignment to any or all staff at any point during a lockdown.
 These duties and responsibilities will be designed and implemented in a manner that is not arbitrary, capricious, demeaning, or punitive, and shall be assigned equitably and in a manner consistent with duties and responsibilities assigned to other institutional treatment staff.
 It is understood that the provisions of the 2011 Corrections Activities Specialists Settlement will still apply to that classification.
-(See Appendix P.)
+(See Appendix O.)

-Section 7.
+Section 6.
 In the event an inmate damages or destroys items of clothing or personal property which are worn by an employee and which are necessary for the performance of such employee's work, the Employer shall reimburse the employee for the value of such clothing or personal property.
 In addition, where the employee demonstrates that items of clothing or personal property which were not being worn by the employee but designated by the Employer as necessary for the performance of such employee's work are destroyed by an inmate, or during an official institution shakedown, the Employer shall reimburse the employee for the value of such clothing or personal property.
 The condition of the clothing or personal property immediately prior to such damage shall be taken into account in determining its value.
 The incident giving rise to such claims must be verified and the Employer shall take prompt and timely action in the disposition of employee claims for damaged personal effects.
 All claims arising under this Section must be submitted within 48 hours from the date of its occurrence or within 48 hours when the employee returns from leave.

-Section 8.
+Section-7.
 The Employer does not condone harassment of any employee.
 The burden of substantiating such an allegation rests with the charging party.